justmars/justmars.github.io/docs/projects.md

 ## `sqlpyd`

-Use [sqlite-utils](https://sqlite-utils.datasette.io/) attributes in [pydantic](https://docs.pydantic.dev/) models
+Use [sqlite-utils](https://sqlite-utils.datasette.io/) attributes in [pydantic](https://docs.pydantic.dev/) models.
-that are created with content from [citation-utils](https://justmars.github.io/citation-utils) and [statute-trees](https://justmars.github.io/statute-trees):
+The models are the schema for content outputted from [citation-utils](https://justmars.github.io/citation-utils) and [statute-trees](https://justmars.github.io/statute-trees):

 ```py
 # TableConfig is a wrapper around `pydantic.BaseModel`